eclipse-che/blog/_posts/2021-10-12-devfile-v2-and-the-devworkspace-operator-p1.md

 - It is compatible with the specification of a Kubernetes API.
 The DevWorkspace CRD is an extension of the Kubernetes API and it’s generated from the Devfile specification.
 - It removes [chePlugin and cheEditor component types](https://github.com/eclipse/che/issues/18669).
 - It introduces the volume component type.
-- Events and parent are two new components types.
+- Events and parent are two new top level devfile properties.
 - Besides Che it’s used by the OpenShift Developer Console, `odo` and the [Devfile Docker plugin](https://github.com/devfile/devfile-docker-plugin).

 The documentation for Devfile v2.1 is [https://devfile.io/docs/devfile/2.1.0/](https://devfile.io/docs/devfile/2.1.0/user-guide/index.html).
 A [migration guide from v1 to v2 of the specification](https://devfile.io/docs/devfile/2.1.0/user-guide/migrating-to-devfile-v2.html) is included.